euconstante/euconstante/README.md

   I'm a **Front-end** developer from Florianópolis, Brazil.
 I'm currently working on @JungleDevs team as a Software Engineer Intern, working mostly on challenges using, **Java Script, CSS, HTML and React**.
 I'm also learning about User Interface and User Experience **(UI/UX)** and tools like **Figma and AdobeXd.** I think that as a developer it is important to understanding beyond the code, because we are programming from people to people.

  ## Why programming ?
   I'm a materials engineer, currently I'm doing my master degree and to be honest I always had the felling of something missing.
 Thinking on future its hard to see myself as an engineer without knowing programming.
-In my perspective everything is about conection.
-People improve technologies, learn new languages and the world change in order to provide more and better conections, and for me through programming **_this is the way._**
+In my perspective everything is about connection.
+People improve technologies, learn new languages and the world change in order to provide more and better connections, and for me through programming **_this is the way._**

   ## <img align="center"  width="100" height="80" src="https://media.tenor.com/images/8d61fe1b532f194dc6a892305b528a9e/tenor.gif">